-This winter, warm your home and keep your energy bill low with your Hourly Pricing Winter Guide.
-Cold-weather prices are generally lower and more stable than summer prices, but they may increase during extended periods of cold weather or unexpected cold snaps.
-Read on for a few quick tips to help you save money while enjoying the season.
+Keep your home warm and your energy bill low with Hourly Pricing.
+Cold-weather prices are generally lower and more stable than summer prices, but they may rise during extended periods of cold weather or unexpected cold snaps.
+Read on for a few tips to help you save money while enjoying the season.

 When To Shift Your Energy Use